 - 5.1.
-The scale of the employment opportunity in the SELEP area is significant, with rising job numbers overall and some 400,000 vacancies advertised across the LEP in 2016/1716.
+The scale of the employment opportunity in the SELEP area is significant, with rising job numbers overall and some 400,000 vacancies advertised across the LEP in 2016/17.
 School attainment is also relatively good, with positive prospects for skills improvements over the long term.
 However, the area's workforce skills position is challenging: - Only 33% of people aged 16-64 are qualified to NVQ4+, compared with 38% across Great Britain (and over 50% in London).
-This is a significant shortfall and the impact on local businesses is likely to be even greater, given the propensity of people with higher skills to out-commute - At the other end of the spectrum, 176,000 people of working age lack any form of qualification - The variance in skills outcomes across the SELEP area is profound: in seven districts, over 40% are qualified to NVQ4 or higher; in one (Castle Point) the proportion falls to just 13%, and poor qualification levels are widespread - At the same time, some key routes to skills progression are under pressure.
+This is a significant shortfall - and the impact on local businesses is likely to be even greater, given the propensity of people with higher skills to out-commute - > At the other end of the spectrum, 176,000 people of working age lack any form of qualification - > The variance in skills outcomes across the SELEP area is profound: in seven districts, over 40% are qualified to NVQ4 or higher; in one (Castle Point) the proportion falls to just 13%, and poor qualification levels are widespread - > At the same time, some key routes to skills progression are under pressure.
 The number of apprenticeship starts has flatlined in recent years, and participation in further education has fallen, in the context of significant funding pressures. - 5.2.
 The tightness of the labour market also presents challenges to employers in securing the skills they need.
 Looking to the future, some labour market constraints are likely to persist, regardless of cyclical changes in the economy for example, as the 'working age' population falls as a proportion of the total population, and if the migrant workforce falls post-Brexit; and while there is rising demand for higher-level skills, there are also pressures on the availability of people with intermediate skills. - 5.3.
-In this context, there has been a coordinated effort across SELEP and the employment and skills bodies within its federated areas to build a strong dialogue between skills providers and employer demand and to improve the 'demand and supply' evidence base.
-Earlier in
+In this context, there has been a coordinated effort across SELEP and the employment and skills bodies within its economic partnership areas to build a strong dialogue between skills providers and employer demand and to improve the 'demand and supply' evidence base.
+Earlier in 2018, the LEP published its Skills Strategy, setting out a partnership vision, a five year ambition for skills and a 'route map' of key actions: